 Project in brief

 With Ariane 6, Europe’s heavy-lift launcher is set to offer two variants, Ariane 62 with two boosters and Ariane 64 with four, and a reignitable upper stage capability.
 This will afford greater flexibility in lift capacity and reachable orbits, while significantly reducing the cost of space launch.
-Its maiden flight is scheduled for 9 July 2024 from the Guiana Space Centre.
+Its maiden flight was successfully completed on 9 July, 2024, from the Guiana Space Centre.

 Ariane 64 will have four solid-rocket boosters, giving it the ability like Ariane 5 to place two telecommunications satellites into geostationary transfer orbit and multiple satellites for large constellations.
 Ariane 62, meanwhile, will have two boosters and is therefore designed chiefly to launch scientific satellites, Galileo positioning satellites and Earth-observing satellites into low and medium Earth orbits, while also offering the capacity to loft a single satellite payload into geostationary orbit.